OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 New steps and targets will need to be reflected in other projects:

 * Octopus client - this may need to be updated with new target types.
+This requirement may be removed with step packages.
 * Dynamic target scripts - the [docs](https://octopus.com/docs/infrastructure/deployment-targets/dynamic-infrastructure) will need to be updated with any new scripts.

 # Pitch documents